- MOST RECENT

 When the blood flowing in the arteries pushes against the walls, it generates a pressure that can either be low or high.
 Usually, high blood pressure is considered problematic.
 But if the blood pressure becomes too low, it can result in dizziness or light-headedness.
-Also known as hypotension, this condition can be life-threatening in its severe forms.
+Also known as hypotension, one of the many low blood pressure symptoms this condition can be life-threatening in its severe forms.

 Blood pressure lower than 90/60 (systolic/diastolic) is considered low.
-This can result from other underlying conditions or disorders.
-The symptoms include fatigue, nausea, lack of concentration, in addition to the aforementioned dizziness and fainting.
-In extreme cases, it results in a shock, which has symptoms of confusion, rapid breathing, weak and quick pulse, cold and clammy skin, etc. This requires immediate medical attention.
+This can result from other underlying conditions, low blood pressure symptoms or disorders.
+The low blood pressure symptoms include fatigue, nausea, lack of concentration, in addition to the aforementioned dizziness and fainting.
+In extreme cases, it results in a shock, which has low blood pressure symptoms of confusion, rapid breathing, weak and quick pulse, cold and clammy skin, etc. This requires immediate medical attention.
 However, other symptoms only require routine examination.

 The causes of hypotension are many and varied.
 Some conditions that lead to low blood pressure include: